-had a whole morning free so I spent it exploring the site of the Battle of Hastings in the hot Sussex sun.
+I had a whole morning free so I spent it exploring the site of the Battle of Hastings in the hot Sussex sun.
 It was fascinating but sad.
-So much blood has been shed in conflicts over the years, normally because of selfish, power hungry leaders.
+So much blood has been shed in conflicts over the years, normally because of selfish, power-hungry leaders.

 Another meeting was chaired by the Dean of the local Cathedral.
 He had been very active in reconciliation between Catholics and Protestants when he ministered in Liverpool.
 He said publicly that he was surprised, having been on General Synod during my campaigning days, to hear me emphasising reconciliation and balancing the needs, pain and fears of Israelis and Palestinians.
-He was even more surprised that I publicly admitted changing my mind over women priests, after voting against them in the 1992 General Synod debate.
-He would not have known all this had he not heard my talk.
+He would not have known this had he not heard my talk.

 The whole trip illustrated one of the main points I was stressing in my talks.
 We must listen carefully to both sides in the Holy Land conflict.
 That goes for all human relationships where there is tension.
 At times over the years I have been totally convinced by a wife that her husband was responsible for their marital problems – until I have listened to the husband!
 Only then could I get an accurate picture.

 So lesson number one in reconciliation is listen (directly) to both sides, listen (directly) to those with whom you disagree.
 Only then will it be possible to reach that reconciliation which is always God’s will, even if it means agreeing to disagree (as I still would with those I opposed in General Synod).
 Only then will it be possible fully to reach that attitude of forgiveness and reconciliation which Jesus said is a condition of being forgiven by God.